 The participants call into a conference and make a recording of the session.
 The recording is saved into a file in the CarrierX storage.

-As the Conference Playback endpoint now has access to this recording file, the users can dial the phone number associated with the Conference Playback endpoint.
-As with any other endpoint, they are connected via PSTN to the CarrierX DID, and then to the Conference Playback endpoint via trunks in the trunk group associated with this particular endpoint.
+As the Conference Playback endpoint now has access to that recording file, the users can dial the phone number associated with the Conference Playback endpoint.
+As with any other endpoint, they are connected via the PSTN to the CarrierX DID, and then to the Conference Playback endpoint via trunks in the trunk group associated with that particular endpoint.